Sushil-Thapa/rectif.ai/README.md

 ## Challenges we ran into

 - No proper posture detection dataset anywhere, Really expensive to create image based dataset for it. so we tried a different domain problem and hacked it to work for our use case.
+This way, We were able to propose novel approach/solution to solve a problem that not many actually baits an eye on.
 - Infrastructure needed for best results.
-Didn't have good machines so used mobilenet for the posenet  and Linear neuron networks for detection because of its speed and accuracy compared to size of models and infrastructure required.
+Didn't have good machines so applied mobilenet for the posenet  and Linear Artificial Neuron Networks for detection because of its speed and accuracy compared to size of models and infrastructure required.

 ## What's next for Rectif.ai

 - Training on more data for more accurate results
 - Addition of feature to get analytics for posture over a period of time
 - Monitoring from different angles
-- Add temporal models for posture detection
+- Try out temporal models for posture detection

 ## Acknowledgements
 1. [AllenNLP](https://allennlp.org/)